Irvine, North Ayrshire: Transport

 Irvine is well served with numerous transport links.
 A railway station, originally built by the Glasgow and South Western Railway Company, is situated at the west end of the town which is on the main line between Stranraer and Glasgow.
 The railway company responsible for local routes is ScotRail who operate Saltire liveried Diesel and Electric Multiple units of the former Strathclyde Passenger Transport Executive.

-A comprehensive local bus network, coupled with frequent services to Ardrossan, Largs, Kilmarnock, Ayr, Troon and Glasgow, is provided by Stagecoach West Scotland.
+A comprehensive local bus network, coupled with frequent services to Ardrossan, Largs, Kilmarnock, Ayr, Troon and Glasgow, is provided by Stagecoach South Scotland.

 There are two primary road crossings over the River Irvine, the more southerly of which has been criticised for some years.
 It is situated on the site of the former Irvine to Kilmarnock railway link which has long since been closed.
 The bridge over the river there has long been unsuitable for heavy traffic – being of a Bailey bridge design – which was constantly repaired over the years it existed.
 North Ayrshire Council announced plans to renew the bridge in a £2m investment which started in 2007, and was completed in 2010.

 Irvine is also well served by several arterial roads, namely the A78 (Greenock to Prestwick), A71 (Irvine to Kilmarnock and beyond to Edinburgh), A737 (through the Garnock Valley to Glasgow via the M8) and the A736 to Glasgow.